sveawebpay/php-integration/README.md

 ```
 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/master/apidoc/classes/WebPayItem.html" target="_blank">WebPayItem</a> class for methods used to build order row item objects.

-See [4.2] (https://github.com/sveawebpay/php-integration#42-webpayitemorderrow)to 4.6 in the WebPayItem class documentation below for more
+See [4.2](https://github.com/sveawebpay/php-integration#42-webpayitemorderrow) to 4.6 in the WebPayItem class documentation below for more
 ### 3.3 Customer identity
 Create a customer identity object using the WebPayItem::individualCustomer() or WebPayItem::companyCustomer() methods.
 Use the addCustomerDetails() method to add the customer information to the order.